 👁️

-Meet requirements Google, Yahoo, and Microsoft now require DMARC for bulk senders.
-PCI DSS 4.0 recommends it.
+Google, Yahoo, and Microsoft now require DMARC for bulk email senders.
+Many industry standards (like PCI DSS 4.0) recommend it too.

 Getting Started

-1. Generate your DMARC record — Use our DMARC Record Generator to create a record with monitoring enabled
+1. Generate your DMARC record — Use our DMARC Record Generator to create your settings (we’ll guide you through the options)

-3. Review your reports — Within 24-48 hours, you'll start receiving aggregate reports
+3. Review your reports — Within 24–48 hours, you’ll start getting daily summaries showing who’s sending email as your domain

 Ready to protect your domain?